 Messrs.
 Lundin and Conibear resigned as directors of Sirocco Mining on January 31, 2014 at which time Sirocco Mining was financially solvent.
 Messrs.
 Lundin and Conibear have never been directors, officers or control persons of RBI.
-However, as a result of the legal effect of the amalgamation of Canada Lithium and Sirocco, and since Messrs.
-Lundin and Conibear were directors of one of the amalgamating companies that formed RBI, and as RBI filed for CCAA protection within 12 months after Messrs.
+However, as a result of the legal effect of the Amalgamation Transaction, and since Messrs.
+Lundin and Conibear were directors of one of the amalgamating companies that formed RB Energy Inc., and as the company filed for CCAA protection within 12 months after Messrs.
 Lundin and Conibear ceased to be directors of Sirocco Mining, Messrs.
-Lundin and Conibear are technically considered to have been directors of an issuer within the period of 12 months preceding it filing for CCAA protection.
+Lundin and Conibear were directors of an issuer within the period of 12 months preceding it filing for CCAA protection.